fabbox/ArchWiki-Viewer/README.md

 [gaia-icons](https://github.com/gaia-components/gaia-icons) (which is probably under Apache2 ?).

-The logo of this application use the ArchLinux logo with the permission of Arch Linux Project Lead.
+The logo of this application uses the ArchLinux logo with the permission of the Arch Linux Project Lead.

 ### Archlinux